Challenger Sale Principle: “Lead TO, not WITH your solution”

 Following are three questions CEB uses for message development that will help you determine questions to ask that lead TO your solution, not WITH your solution:

-- What is the prospect’s problems and how are they currently solving?
+- What are the typical prospect’s problems and how are they currently solving?

 - What do you know about their problems that they don’t?

-- Considering what you know, how should they resolve their problems?
+- Considering what you know, what should they be doing differently?